-The Town of Leicester has adopted a Bylaw Governing Illicit Discharges to the Municipal Storm Drain System, dated May 6, 2014.
+The Town of Leicester has adopted a Bylaw Governing Illicit Discharges to the Municipal Storm Drain System, dated May 6, 2014 and amended May 2, 2023.
 A copy of the Town of Leicester Bylaw is provided in Appendix A. The Town of Leicester Bylaw provides the Town of Leicester with adequate legal authority to: